betainverse/alignments/README.md

  - browsetaxonomy(taxid) traverses the taxonomic tree to find the names of all the clades containing this taxon (int -> string)

+ - filterFastaColumnsByFirstSeq(infile,outfile,startres,endres) removes columns from a multiple sequence alignment, preserving only those corresponding to a given residue range in the first sequence.

 Useful links:
 [1] ftp://ftp.ncbi.nih.gov/pub/taxonomy/